Corporate Governance Policy

 - Corporate Governance Policy

-The Company has established the corporate governance policy of the Company.
-Written The Company's corporate governance guidelines are intended to guide directors, executives and employees in the implementation of such policies.
-The Company provides a review.
-The policy is annually.
+The Company has established written policy of corporate governance to be submitted to the board of directors for approval.
+Written corporate governance guidelines are intended to guide directors, management and employees to follow such policy.
+The policy is reviewed annually.

 - Code of Business Conduct

-The Company is committed to conduct its business with transparency, morality, and accountability to its stakeholders.
-The Company has set a written code of conduct for the Board of Directors, executives and employees to strictly observe the following practices:
+The Company is committed to conduct its business with transparency, morality, accountability to its stakeholders, and responsibility to social and environment.
+The Company has set a written code of conduct for the Board of Directors, management and employees to strictly observe the following practices:

-- (c) Code of Ethics on Relations with Business Partners, Competitor, and Creditor
+- (c) Code of ethics on relation with business partners, competitor, and creditor

 The Company has announced and notified all employees to strictly adhere to and abide by them.